 As panel h of Figure 8 showed, social spending is progressive in relative terms in Paraguay.
 An analysis of the concentration coefficients of its components allows a more detailed comparison with other countries in Latin America.
 Figure 9 shows the concentration coefficients of various components of social spending.
-Social spending overall is progressive in relative terms in both the benchmark case (where social spending does not include pensions) and sensitivity analysis (where it includes pensions), with a concentration coefficient of 0.14 in the benchmark case.13 In other countries, social spending is more progressive, with a concentration coefficient ranging from -0.16 (Uruguay) to 0.06 (Guatemala) in the benchmark case.
+Social spending overall is progressive in relative terms in both the benchmark case (where social spending does not include pensions) and sensitivity analysis (where it includes pensions), with a concentration coefficient of 0.14 in the benchmark case.
+14 In other countries, social spending is more progressive, with a concentration coefficient ranging from -0.17 (Uruguay) to 0.06 (Guatemala) in the benchmark case.
 Social spending is progressive in absolute terms in all countries except Guatemala and Paraguay.

-Paraguay's flagship conditional cash transfer program Tekoporã is highly progressive in absolute terms, with a concentration coefficient of -0.47; this is more progressive than Bolivia's universal CCT Bono Juancito Pinto (-0.18) and Guatemala's Mi Familia Progresa (-0.44), about as progressive as Argentina's Asignación Universal por Hijo (-0.49), and less progressive than Mexico's Oportunidades (-0.56), Brazil's Bolsa Família (-0.58), Uruguay's Asignaciones Familiares (-0.61), and Peru's Juntos (-0.65).
+Paraguay's flagship conditional cash transfer program Tekoporã is highly progressive in absolute terms, with a concentration coefficient of -0.47; this is more progressive than Bolivia's universal CCT Bono Juancito Pinto (-0.25) and Guatemala's Mi Familia Progresa (-0.41), and less progressive than Argentina's Asignación Universal por Hijo (-0.52), Mexico's Oportunidades (-0.54), Brazil's Bolsa Família (-0.58), Uruguay's Asignaciones Familiares (-0.61), and Peru's Juntos (-0.65).

 Overall education spending is progressive in relative terms, with a concentration coefficient of 0.12.
-In contrast, in all of the other countries included in the analysis, total education spending is progressive in absolute terms and has a negative concentration coefficient, ranging from -0.17 in Peru and -0.16 in Brazil to -0.01 in Bolivia.
+In contrast, in all of the other countries included in the analysis, total education spending is progressive in absolute terms and has a negative concentration coefficient, ranging from -0.17 in Peru to -0.01 in Guatemala.
 Note that the concentration coefficients of total education spending include tertiary education; the absolute progressivity of education spending at lower levels is somewhat counterbalanced by tertiary education spending.
-In Paraguay, education spending at lower levels is not as progressive as it is in other countries: primary education spending is progressive in absolute terms, with a concentration coefficient of 0.17 (Bolivia).
+In Paraguay, education spending at lower levels is not as progressive as it is in other countries: primary education spending is progressive in absolute terms, with a concentration coefficient -0.11.
+This is less progressive than in any other country in the analysis, where the concentration coefficients for primary education range from -0.43 (Uruguay) to -0.18 (Bolivia).
 Secondary education is progressive in relative terms, with a concentration coefficient of 0.27, making it less progressive than in any other country.
 Tertiary education is regressive, with a concentration coefficient of 0.55.
-This is abhorrent, especially when put in comparative perspective: all other countries in the analysis have tertiary education spending that is progressive in relative terms except Guatemala (0.64), ranging from only slightly progressive (0.47 in Uruguay) to substantially progressive in relative terms (0.20 in Argentina).
+This is abhorrent, especially when put in comparative perspective: all other countries in the analysis have tertiary education spending that is progressive in relative terms except Guatemala (0.59), ranging from only slightly progressive (0.47 in Uruguay) to substantially progressive in relative terms (0.24 in Argentina).

 Total health spending is progressive only in relative terms, with a concentration coefficient of 0.20.
-The relative progressiveness of overall health spending stems from a combination of the absolutely progressive public health services and the benefits received from the public health insurance system IPS, which are progressive in relative terms.
-The public health systems in other Latin American countries range from having similar levels of progressivity in Guatemala and Peru to being progressive in absolute terms in Argentina, Bolivia, Brazil, and Uruguay.
+The relative progressiveness of overall health spending stems from a combination of the absolutely progressive public health services and the benefits received from the public health insurance system IPS, which are